Planning a Church Service

 And practice is at the foundation of consistency—which will enable you to pull off a seemingly perfect church service week after week.

-This means that you create “roles” that volunteers and staff can step into to execute these solutions.
+This means that you create “roles” that volunteers and staff can step into to execute these soft solutions.

 For example, instead of tasking “Rob” with doing a certain job for the church security team, create a position called “Security #1” that is responsible for handling problematic visitors in the lobby.